ken-bimmel/jedi-on-tauntauns/rules/rules.md

 # Vehicles

-Vehicles are similar, but not the same as characters.
-Every vehicle will have a set of five Specs.
+Vehicles are similar to, but not the same as characters.
+Every vehicle is defined by its Modules.
+These Modules modify the set of five Specs that determine how good a vehicle is at specific activities.
 Each of these Specs covers a range of activities you might perform while using the vehicle.
-Each Spec is a bonus or penalty that is applied to your character's roll whenever you make a Stat check to perform a related activity.
-Additionally, each vehicle will have a number of Modules that define its capabilities.
+Each Spec is a bonus or penalty that is applied to a character's roll whenever they make a Stat check to perform an activity using the vehicle.
+Beyond modifying the Specs of a vehicle, Modules can add additional functionality the the vehicle and serve as the vehicle's health bar.

 ## Specs